PlaidCloud/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 1. Set up an etcd cluster.
 2. Configure a load balancer in front of the etcd cluster.
    For example, let the address of the load balancer be `$LB`.
-3. Start Kubernetes API Servers with the flag `--etcd-servers=$LB:2379`.
+3. Start PlaidCloud API Servers with the flag `--etcd-servers=$LB:2379`.

 ## Securing etcd clusters